cynthiaclaire4/AirBnB_clone/CONTRIBUTING.md

 - Reference issues by using the # symbol and the issue number

-- Consider commiting your message in the format below:
+- Consider commiting your message in the following format below:
     - [feat]: A new feature
     - [fix]: A bug fix
     - [docs]: Changes to documentation